fanyun-sun/pytorch-a2c-ppo-acktr/README.md

 ### Important Arguments explained

-`--pop-art`: whether to use pop-art or not.
+* `--pop-art`: whether to use pop-art or not.

-`--adaptive-interval`: interval for adaptive reward scaling.
+* `--adaptive-interval`: interval for adaptive reward scaling.

-`--tolerance`: tolerance for adaptive reward scaling.
+* `--tolerance`: tolerance for adaptive reward scaling.

-`--plot-title`: plot title for visdom.
+* `--plot-title`: plot title for visdom server.

-`--log-interval`: interval for logging.
+* `--log-interval`: interval for logging.

-please refer to `arguments.py` for comprehensive explanation of the parameters.
+please refer to `arguments.py` for comprehensive explanation of all arguments.